openwebf/rfc/doc/javascript_debugger.md

 ## The ultimate goal of JS Debugger

-We hope that Kraken's JavaScript Debugger can perform code debugging smoothly without any JS Engine or any debugging tools, including but not limited to Chrome DevTools, VsCode Debugger, and WebStore Debugger.
+We hope that WebF's JavaScript Debugger can perform code debugging smoothly without any JS Engine or any debugging tools, including but not limited to Chrome DevTools, VsCode Debugger, and WebStore Debugger.